-My name is Dean and I would like to welcome you to the Pathways story and to thank you for visiting our site.
-It’s been almost half a century since I first paddled the Bowron Lakes (1970) with my old paddling partner Chris.
-That trip started our lifelong love story with the Bowron.
-We started guiding in the park in 1973 and, since then, I have guided more than 150 trips and in excess of 2,000 people around the chain.
+It’s been almost half a century since Dean first paddled the Bowron Lakes (1970) with his old paddling partner Chris.
+That trip started their lifelong love story with the Bowron.
+They started guiding in the park in 1973 and, since then, Dean had guided more than 150 trips and in excess of 2,000 people around the chain.

 Chris originally started Pathways Canada Tours, the first commercial canoe expedition guiding company in the park.
-He then handed the company off to me and to pursue his number one love, photography.
+He then handed the company off to Dean to pursue his number one love, photography.
 He has self-published several books of photographs including three on the Bowron Lakes.
-I was lucky enough to co-author one of those books with Chris and another of our tripping friends Jim Boyde.
+Dean was lucky enough to co-author one of those books with Chris and another of their tripping friends Jim Boyde.
 He also sells his images.
-You can check out Chris photography at chrisharris.com.
+You can check out Chris’ photography at www.chrisharris.com

-I have since grown Pathways into a small but successful, family-owned, specialized guiding outfit.
-We concentrate all our trips on the Bowron Lakes and three Yukon rivers (Pelly-Yukon, Big Salmon, and Wind), feeling that it is more important to know a few areas intimately than to spread ourselves too thin.
+Dean had grown Pathways into a small but successful, family-owned, specialized guiding outfit.
+He concentrated all their trips on the Bowron Lakes and three Yukon rivers (Pelly-Yukon, Big Salmon, and Wind), feeling that it is more important to know a few areas intimately than to spread ourselves too thin.

-I came upon my love for the Canadian wilderness and my passion for traveling it by canoe honestly.
-At age twelve, I went to Powders’ Camp in the Laurentians of Quebec.
+Dean came upon his love for the Canadian wilderness and his passion for traveling it by canoe honestly.
+At age twelve, he went to Powders’ Camp in the Laurentians of Quebec.
 It was primarily a canoe tripping camp.
-It was there that I found my love of canoeing as the only way to travel.
+It was there that he found his love of canoeing as the only way to travel.

 “The way of a canoe is the way of the wilderness and of a freedom almost forgotten, the open door to water ways of ages past and a way of life with profound and abiding satisfaction. “